Guanzhou-Ke/DM-Reading-Materials/README.md

 ## Overview

 - [x] [Romero, Cristóbal, and Sebastián Ventura.
 "Educational data mining: a review of the state of the art."
 IEEE Transactions on Systems, Man, and Cybernetics, Part C (Applications and Reviews) 40.6 (2010): 601-618.](https://ieeexplore.ieee.org/document/5524021)
+  - This paper is focus on the field of Educational data mining(EDM) which deal with different type of data on education area.
+Although it not the full meaning of data mining, but we could still understand the concept of data mining from it.

 - [x] [Wu, Xindong, et al. "Top 10 algorithms in data mining."
 Knowledge and information systems 14.1 (2008): 1-37.](https://link.springer.com/article/10.1007/s10115-007-0114-2)